 The ancestors of the name Croismane date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Croismane family lived in an area that was close to a wooden or stone cross, or a crossroads.
-The surname was originally derived from the word kross
+The surname was originally derived from the word kross.

 Early Origins of the Croismane family

 The surname Croismane was first found in Somerset where some of the earliest records of the name include: Nicholas Crousman, Philip Crosman and Thomas Crosman are all listed there in the reign of Edward III.
 Philip Crosman was listed in the Subsidy Rolls of Somerset in 1327.

 Important Dates for the Croismane family

 This web page shows only a small excerpt of our Croismane research.
-Another 137 words (10 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croismane History in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croismane History in all our PDF Extended History products and printed products wherever possible.

 Croismane Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Croismane are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Croismane include: Crossman, Crosseman, Crosman, Croseman, Croixman, Croisman, Croxman, Croceman, Crossmen, Crossemen, Crosmen, Crossmann, Crosmann, Crouceman, Croiceman and many more.